YuvrajSinghJadon/curiosity-times/README.md

 [Visit the Website]([https://www.example.com](https://trivia-site.vercel.app/))

 NOT MY FAULT
-(UNFORTUNATELY THE NEWSAPI IS NOT WORKING PROPERLY ON DEPLOYING THE PROJECTC....)
+(UNFORTUNATELY THE NEWSAPI IS NOT WORKING PROPERLY ON DEPLOYING THE PROJECTS....)

 ![Screenshot](public/ss.jpeg)